 Number of Women in Management Positions and Women as a Percentage of Total Management (Toray)

 Employment of Persons with Disabilities

 Percent of companies achieving legally mandated employment rate of persons wtth disabilities

 Reporting scope : Toray Group (Japan)

 The Toray Group hires and employs persons with disabilities, from those with physical challenges to persons with intellectual and mental challenges.
 The Group is making workplace improvements to remove physical barriers for persons with handicaps as well as instituting safety measures.
 Additionally, the Group provides comprehensive training upon work placement and gathers feedback from persons with disabilities to make workplace improvements.

-Further, Toray meets Japan’s legal minimum of 2.0% persons with disabilities, as do 58.1% of Toray Group companies in Japan.
-Although group companies have made an effort to promote the hiring of persons with disabilities through public organizations and placement agencies, certain conditions such as hiring difficulties and hired staff having to leave their jobs unexpectedly have made it difficult to maintain the legal minimum.
+Further, Toray meets Japan's legal minimum of 2.0% persons with disabilities, as do 58.1% of Toray Group companies in Japan.
+Group companies actively seek to hire persons with disabilities through public organizations and job placement agencies.
+However, some individual group companies do not meet the mandated legal requirement, although the group companies collectively meet the minimum.
 Toray will continue to focus on this issue moving forward.

 Employment Rate of Persons with Disabilities (Toray)